chocolatey/choco-wiki/Security.md

 With all of that said, you may want to ensure you build trust with each package as the software is coming from somewhere on the internet sometimes and moderators only validate that the package gets the software from those official distribution points, not necessarily the software itself.
 While VirusTotal provides a bit more of a validation against the binaries, if the maintainer is not using checksums in the package, there isn't a guarantee that the vendor did not pull a switch on the binary.
 If you are concerned about that you

-## Chocolatey Professional / Chocolatey for Business
+## Chocolatey Pro / Chocolatey for Business
 1. [Licensed editions of Chocolatey](https://chocolatey.org/pricing) perform runtime virus scan verification.
+We highly recommend folks concerned about security using the community feed or other packages that download resources from the internet to use Pro.
-We highly recommend a security conscious company look to the business routes for more security (and locking down of components, like locking down folders even more and other nice tweaks that a business would want to make).
+1. For organizations, we highly recommend a security conscious company look at the features available in [Chocolatey for Business](https://chocolatey.org/pricing) for more security (and locking down of components, like locking down folders even more and other nice tweaks that a business would need to make).
+Please note that some features are still in development.

 ## Future Chocolatey Enhancements
 1. Moderators will cryptographically sign packages with a GPG key that they own.
 This will allow folks to trust moderators.